anwather/azure-docs/articles/automation/automation-pass-json-string.md

    ```powershell
    $JsonParams = @{"json"=$json}
    ```
-1. Create a hashtable for the parameters for `Start-AzureRmAutomstionRunbook`:
+1. Create a hashtable for the parameters for `Start-AzureRmAutomationRunbook`:
    ```powershell
    $RBParams = @{
         AutomationAccountName = 'AATest'